dotnet/csharplang/proposals/csharp-8.0/using.md

 ## Summary

-The language will add two need capabilities around the `using` statement in order to make resource management simpler: `using` should recognize a disposable pattern in addition to `IDisposable` and add a `using` declaration to the language.
+The language will add two new capabilities around the `using` statement in order to make resource management simpler: `using` should recognize a disposable pattern in addition to `IDisposable` and add a `using` declaration to the language.